ezinkow/ReadME-Generator/README.md

 * [Questions](#questions)

 ## Installation:
-tudtr
+asdglkskdgh
 ## Usage:
-u
+sdhg
 ## License:
-This website is licensed by WTFPL.
+This website is licensed by Do What The Fuck You Want To Public License.
 ## Contributing:
-edtjusejusedeu
+alskdgh
 ## Tests:
-hyhu
+sadgalskdgh
 ## Questions:
-You may contact jushju at sjudet
+You may contact sdgslkdgh at alskdgh<br>
-And be sure to check out my [GitHub page](github.com/trture)
+And be sure to check out my [GitHub page](github.com/sadlkgh)